AlixWang/FE-Daily/dd.md

 **2024-04-22**
 + It's the kind of thing  you look forward to instead of, you know, some `workouts` you `dread` and you think of it as work and this is just fun.

+**2024-04-23**
++ Superhero `costumes` ,as usual, are big this year easpecialy from recent movies like Thor and the Green Lantern

++ It's a pain cuz my fridge dump today, the foods gone.